GothenburgBitFactory/tw.org/content/docs/recurrence.md

 In this example one task instance is generated for the next due period.
 This is because the configuration setting `recurrence.limit` is set to 1, the default.
 If this number is increased to 2, then you would see the next 2 instances generated.
-Note that this only generates two steps into the future, without regard for whether those two instances are completed or not - don\'t expect to complete the first task and see a new one pop up immediately.
+Note that this only generates two steps into the future, without regard for whether those two instances are completed or not - don't expect to complete the first task and see a new one pop up immediately.